apache/commons-chain/apps/example/README.txt

-To build the exampel webapp you need Maven 2 installed: http://maven.apache.org/
+To build the example webapp you need Maven 2 installed: http://maven.apache.org/

 Run the the following command to build the webapp war file: